 Get a Learner Permit in Massachusetts

-Teens 16 and older can apply for a Class D learner’s permit by taking the following steps.
+Teens 16 years old and older can apply for a Class D learner's permit by taking the following steps.
 With a permit, you can legally practice driving in preparation for your road test.

 A) Ace a Few DMV Practice Permit Tests

-Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Massachusetts Bureau of Motor Vehicles branch.
-Sample test questions cover topics you’ll find on the actual MA learner’s permit exam.
+Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Massachusetts Registry of Motor Vehicles branch.
+Sample test questions cover topics you'll find on the actual Massachusetts learner's permit exam.